 This program is offered annually.

-Courses are available in American studies, computer sciences, development studies, economics, English, geography, history, languages, literature, math, media studies, music, physics, political science, psychology, and social policy.
+Courses are available in many majors including American studies, computer sciences, development studies, economics, English, geography, history, languages, literature, math, media studies, music, physics, political science, psychology, and social policy.

 Swansea modules (courses) are listed as credit points.
 A typical semester load is 60 credit points (15 OHIO semester credits) and an academic year is 120 credit points (30 OHIO semester credits).

-Courses in Biology, Chemistry, Philosophy, Health Science and Sports Science may have limited access for or be unavailable to Ohio University students.
+Courses in Biology, Chemistry, Philosophy, Health Science and Sports Science may have limited availability to Ohio University students.

 For more information on modules (courses) available, visit the Swansea University website.